tensorflow/community/rfcs/20190821-nodejs-saved-model.md

 ```

-##### DeleteSavedModel
+#### DeleteSavedModel

-When user does not need the SaveModel, DeleteSaveModel needs to be called to delete the corresponding TF_Session and TF_Graph to release the memory.
+When user does not need the SaveModel, DeleteSaveModel needs to be called to delete the corresponding TF_Session to release the memory.

 ```